rehierl/node-tree-outliner/1-0-mathematics/1-3-2-cartesian-product.md

 # Cartesian product

 * short - "cart-prod"
-* `X` represents the Cartesian product operator
+* here, (×) represents the Cartesian product operator
-* note the upper-case/capitalized letter 'X'
+* the upper-case/capitalized letter 'X' may be used instead

 Note that the result of the Cartesian product is in general a set of sequences, such that each sequence has length 2.
 That is independent of which input sets